 The library employs faculty and staff dedicated to assist you with your technology and information needs.
 Through library services and the The Help Center, we provide “information and technology all in one place.”
 Your questions and requests for assistance help us make that vision a reality.
 If you don’t find what you need, ask for assistance and we will provide the help and get the information you need.

 If you need research assistance during the hours we are closed, a student or faculty member can log in to MyRedDragon and find the Library Tab and the Tech Help Tab to continue to use the online resources of the library.

 The mission of Memorial Library is to foster individual and collaborative research, learning, teaching, and scholarly creation, to enable our college community members to navigate the worlds of information and knowledge.

-Are you a student who wants to work at the library?
+Are you a student that wants to work at the Library?

-The library employs more than 60 students per semester; many working all four years.
-There are a variety of jobs and hours available, including working with technology, staffing public service counters, shelving and other tasks.
+Memorial Library employs more than 30 students per semester; many working all four years.
+There are a variety of jobs and hours available including working with technology, staffing public service counters, shelving, and other tasks.
 We rely on our student employees to keep the library running smoothly during all hours of operation.

 You can apply all year round, with the optimal time being a few weeks before the semester until just after the semester begins.
-To apply, select the application link to download the form and fill it out.
-If you are interested in the Tech Help call center you should also submit a basic resume.
+To apply, select the application link below, choose On Campus Student Assistant Jobs, and find the Library Student Assistant posting to fill out the online form.
+You will be required to submit a basic resume and cover letter.